 As Lean management practices have been adapted for technology development, better budgeting and fiscal governance patterns have emerged that support innovation work.
-This article describes the shift from budgeting and funding government technology projects to planning and executing funds aligned to value streams.
+This article describes the shift from budgeting and funding government technology projects to planning and executing funds aligned to development value streams.
 (For an orientation to the topic, read the articles Lean Budgets and Lean Budget Guardrails).

 The foundation for shifting to Lean budgets was established in the previous article in this series, Transitioning from Projects to a Lean Flow of Epics.
-Evolving from planning work in projects to the continuous flow of working features of a solution in a value stream is a critical pre-requisite for moving to a Lean budgeting model.
+Evolving from planning work in projects to the continuous flow of working features of a solution in a development value stream is a critical pre-requisite for moving to a Lean budgeting model.
 After restructuring how work is organized and executed, the next step is to align how that work is funded using the same flow-based model.
 The following sections provide three recommendations to assist government agencies in adopting Lean budgets.

-Transitioning from individual projects to a lean flow of epics in a value stream sets the foundation to request funding in the annual budget based on the comprehensive needs of the value stream versus individual programs and projects.
+Transitioning from individual projects to a lean flow of epics in a development value stream sets the foundation to request funding in the annual budget based on the comprehensive needs of the development value stream versus individual programs and projects.